xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	returns a list of any terms in the query which were ignored as stopwords.

+$subdb[{DOCID}]
+        return the name of the sub-database containing ``DOCID`` (or the current document in the histlist if ``DOCID`` is omitted).

+        NB: The current implementation assumes that each omega database name corresponds to a single Xapian database - if a database name refers to a stub database file expanding to multiple Xapian databases then this command will misbehave.

+$subid[{DOCID}]
+        return the docid in the sub-database corresponding to ``DOCID`` in the combined database (or the current document in the histlist if ``DOCID`` is omitted).

+        NB: The current implementation assumes that each omega database name corresponds to a single Xapian database - if a database name refers to a stub database file expanding to multiple Xapian databases then this command will misbehave.

 $substr{STRING,START[,LENGTH]}
         returns the substring of ``STRING`` which starts at byte position ``START`` (the start of the string being 0) and is ``LENGTH`` bytes